 This underwater photograph depicts a nude torso and limbs in a cascade of bubbles and light.
 The underwater pattern resembles polished stone.
 The impressionistic nude underwater photograph shows outstretched legs and feet and a torso below the shoulders.
 The swimmer is ascending, toes pointed behind her legs.
 Shrouded in the effects of the water, the treatment of subject is indirect with few discernible features.
 Her back is visible, adding to the feeling of anonymity and distance.

-This image is a departure from my primary style, adopting a grainy, impressionistic pattern of color daubs.
-The predominant hues of blue and green are mixed with some warmer amber colors which echo the peachy tones of the figure.
+Adopting a grainy, impressionistic pattern of color daubs, the predominant hues of blue and green are mixed with some warmer amber colors which echo the peachy tones of the figure.

 The initial impression of this composition can be shocking.
 The headless torso is a bit jarring to some, though there are multiple interpretations.
 Nonetheless, the overall visual elements are harmonious.